vodato/vodato/README.md

 - 👋 Hi, I’m @vodato
-- 👀 I’m interested in Git copilot learning...
+- 👀 I’m interested in Git copilot learning 222
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python 333
-- 💞️ I’m looking to collaborate on data science
+- 💞️ I’m looking to collaborate on data science 444
-- 📫 How to reach me ...
+- 📫 How to reach me 555

 <!---
 vodato/vodato is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.